Answers to all the Frequently Asked Questions

 Are there air conditioners and heaters?

 There are two reverse-cycle air conditioners in the Chalet Meeting Room.
+There is also an air conditioner in the lounge of Fahr House.
 There are small, portable fan heaters (for cooling and heating) in each of the bedrooms.
 There is a slow combustion fire place in Fahr House Lounge and another one in the Dining Hall.

 Can you organise caterers?